9.5 Thyroid Gland

 Figure 9.5.2 The thyroid gland is a two-lobed gland in the front of the neck.

-The is one of the largest endocrine glands in the body.
+The thyroid gland is one of the largest endocrine glands in the body.
 It is located in the front of the neck below the Adam’s apple (see Figure 9.5.2).
 The gland is butterfly shaped and composed of two lobes.
 The lobes are connected by a narrow band of thyroid tissue called an isthmus.

 Function of the Thyroid